Curriculum

 One First Year Seminar (FYS) or a seminar required for a Scholars Program can also count as an Honors Seminar.

 Honors Electives are enriched versions of regular classes that may involve different readings and assignments, field trips, more advanced laboratory work, or extra language work, and typically involve an extra hour or two per week of small-group meetings with the instructor.
 For many Honors College students, Honors College electives will also fulfill major, minor, or general education requirements.
+Students are required to complete 3 electives.
 Some Honors Electives include:

 • CHEM 101H: Principles of Chemistry I — Honors